SAGAAIDEV/mcp-suite/docs/technical_requirements.md

 # MCP Suite - Technical Requirements

-This document outlines the technical requirements for implementing the MCP Suite system tray application as described in the vision statement.
+This document outlines the technical requirements for implementing the MCP Suite system tray application as described in the [Vision Statement](vision_statement.md).
+These requirements are derived from the [User Stories](user_stories.md) and are implemented through the [System Architecture](system_architecture.md) using the technologies specified in the [Technology Stack](technology_stack.md).

 ## Core System Requirements